 ”And when the angel stretched out his hand toward Jerusalem to destroy it, G-d repented Him of the evil, and said to the angel that destroyed the people: ‘It is enough; now stay thy hand.’
 And the angel of G-d was by the threshing-floor of Araunah the Jebusite.”

-It is ironic, that the same ideas that the scripture fought so hard to invalidate are still as popular today as they were 3500 years ago.
-The prevalence of psychic readers on every street corner, Satanism in movies, literature, and popular culture just show you that regardless of how clear the instructions are, there is always a way to misinterpret them.
+Conclusion It is ironic, that the same pagan ideas that the scripture fought so hard to invalidate are even more popular today then they were 3500 years ago.
+The prevalence of psychic readers on every street corner, Satanism in movies, literature, and popular culture just show you that regardless of how clear the message is, there are always creative ways to misinterpret and change it.

 I have left the land of bondage with its earthly treasures I’ve journeyed to the place where there is love on every hand I’ve exchanged the land of heartaches for the land of pleasure I’m camping, I’m camping, in Canaan’s happy land